blumareks/svcc2018/README.md

 - step one - clone the repo: `git clone git@github.com:IBM-Cloud/todo-apps.git`
 - step two - choose your language - here we choose java: `cd todo-apps/java/bluemix-todo-app`
 - step three - build the app and run it locally: `mvn -P run` - check it here: http://localhost:8080
-- step four - bring it to the cloud - you would need an IBM Cloud account:
+- step four - bring it to the cloud - you would need an IBM Cloud account - see the steps below

 ### cloud deployment